norbu09/lnz.me/content/post/2017-03-03-my-journey-discovering-my-values.md

 [Colart](https://twitter.com/colart) added a piece on how he sees the bigger picture and how a value driven discussion about our future is needed more than ever.
 Read it on [the velox innovation blog](http://veloxinnovation.com/news-and-insights/2017/3/5/accelerating-futures)

+[Sarah](https://twitter.com/quisitivity) wrote a wonderful piece about her role in supporting and participating in what has to be the most complete list of startup initiatives in the country.
+[Read her impressive lineup and takeaways on medium](https://medium.com/@sarahday/gold-in-them-hills-a-supporter-view-of-a-values-driven-nz-startup-ecosystem-c6ec3b8921e8#.sx4rzdaax)